- What is a Site to Site VPN?

-- How to set up a site-to-site VPN connection?
+- How do I set up a Site to Site VPN connection?

-- How to limit access on Site to Site VPN tunnel
+- How do I limit access on Site to Site VPN tunnel?

 - Common Issues and Fixes

-Note: site-to-site VPN can only be established on Firewalla box.
-Site-to-site VPN connection needs to be recreated when the network settings is changed on either server or client side.
+Note: Site to Site VPN connections can only be established on Firewalla boxes.
+Site to Site VPN connections must be recreated when network settings are changed on either the server or client side.

-How to set up a site-to-site VPN connection?
+How do I set up a Site to Site VPN connection?

-- A site-to-site VPN setup requires 2 Firewalla boxes.
-One as the VPN server, the other as the VPN client.
+- A site to site VPN setup requires 2 Firewalla boxes – one to be the VPN server and the other to be the VPN client.

 - To have networks reach each other, you will need to make sure they have different subnets.
-For example, for one site if you have a 192.168.20.x network, and the other site CAN NOT be the same, you may give it 192.168.30.x.
+For example, if for one site you have a 192.168.20.x network, the other site CANNOT have a network with the same IP range.
+However, you may set up a 192.168.30.x subnet.

-- If you want to connect multiple sites together, you'll need to set up VPN server on one box, and VPN client on the others.
-Here is more detail about connecting multiple sites.
+- To connect multiple sites, you must set up a VPN server on one box and a VPN client on the others.
+Learn more about connecting multiple sites.

 Step 1: Set up VPN Server

-You can choose the Firewalla box on any one of your sites to establish a VPN server (Firewalla Red is not supported as the server in a site-to-site VPN setup).
+You can choose the Firewalla box on any of your sites to establish a VPN server (Firewalla Red cannot serve as the server in a site to site VPN setup).

-Then tap Setup and follow the UI to set up the port forwarding if required.
+Then, tap Setup and follow the UI to set up port forwarding if required.